 The Menisci and Articular Cartilage

 These are tough fibrous tissues between your knee bones that prevent direct bone-on-bone contact.
-As you get older, the menisci get thinner and more brittle, thus becoming more prone to tearing.
+As you age, the menisci get thinner and more brittle, thus becoming more prone to tearing.

 The bursa is a sac that carries a little amount of fluid from beneath the skin up to the skin above your joints.
 It prevents friction whenever your joints move.
 When it gets overused, if you fall, or tend to repeatedly bend and kneel, you can greatly irritate this area.
 Doing so will cause swelling and pain which is called prepatellar bursitis or “preacher’s knee”.